ahrebel/primatevision/README.md

   Develop an online calibration method for real-time mapping updates.
 - **Enhanced Visualization:**
   Create interactive dashboards or real-time displays for dynamic gaze analysis.
+- **Add Docker Support:**
+  Add a Dockerfile for containerized setup.

 ---

 ## 9. License

 This project is licensed under the [GPL-3.0 License](LICENSE).
-Please see the license file for details.
+Please refer to the license file for details.